Overview Of Railroad Worker Rights Under FELA

 - Avoid conversations with your employer’s insurance company, other than to confirm contact details and dates.

 - Reach out to a skilled FELA lawyer who will deal with the insurance company, negotiate settlement, and file a lawsuit in court if necessary to protect your rights.

 Learn More from an Oakland Railroad Worker Injury Attorney

 If you were hurt on the job while working as a railway employee, time is of the essence to get in touch with our team at Venardi Zurada, LLP.
-Please contact our offices in Oakland, Walnut Creek, or Redding, CA to set up your free consultation with our experienced FELA lawyers today.
+Please contact our offices in Oakland or Walnut Creek, CA to set up your free consultation with our experienced FELA lawyers today.